status-im/swarms/ideas/276-fast-discovery.md

 For details please see that spec. but essentially it just implements 3 RPC call.
 1. discover peers
 2. register peer for a particular topic
-3. unregister peer
+3. unregister peer (under consideration. we will need to )

 ### Peer definition

-We need to share more information than pubkey of the peer and information for ip connection.
+We need to share more information than public key of the peer and information for ip connection.
 There is a format suitable for sharing any key=value information.
 You can learn more about ENRs here: